Custom Email Domain

 • From name: Acme Support

-Send a test reply using /send and check that the email arrives from your custom address.
+Reply to an existing customer issue with /send and check that the email arrives from your custom address with the correct display name.

-To revert to the default Scitor sender address:
+To remove your custom domain and revert to the default Scitor sender address:

 • Your emails are delivered (not flagged as spam)

-• Recipients see your company name (not Scitor)
+• Recipients see your company name as the sender (not Scitor)

 • Email clients show a verified sender badge